dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/form-row/info.md

 ## Provider

-You can send down the `FormRow` as an application wide property (Context).
+You can send down the `FormRow` as an application-wide property (Context).
 More info about the [provider usage](/uilib/components/form-row/provider).

 ## Responsiveness

 The FormRow component provides by default responsiveness.
-But if you also want the form components to act responsive.
+But if you also want the form components to be responsive.
 E.g. the label of the input should be wrapped to be vertical / above the input, then you have to set the `responsive` prop to `true`.

 ```jsx
 <FormRow responsive="true">